particle-iot/docs/src/content/getting-started/developer-tools/workbench.md

 Use **Run: Start Debugging**.

-The firmware will start halted, so use Continue to have the device boot and connect to the cloud.
+The firmware will start halted, so use **Continue** to have the device boot and connect to the cloud.

-Calling the function test on the device will cause a hard fault, which should halt at the breakpoint.
+Calling the function `test` on the device will cause a hard fault, which should halt at the breakpoint.

 {{imageOverlay src="/assets/images/workbench/debug-panic.png" class="no-darken"}}

 Of note:

-- The call stack pane will show the current breakpoint at panic_ext, but also show the location where the fault occurred (`testFn`) below it on the stack.
+- The call stack pane will show the current breakpoint at `panic_ext`, but also show the location where the fault occurred (`testFn`) below it on the stack.
 - Clicking on `testFn` in the call stack will show the source near where there fault occurred.
 It maybe a few lines after it.
 - Continue will cause the device to SOS, then reboot.